Nermeenbolous/todo-app-tags/README.md

-# todo-app-tags
-# To-Do List App with Tagging
+ To-Do List App with Tagging

 A modern, functional To-Do list application built with HTML, CSS, and JavaScript.
 This project supports task management, categorization through tags, and persistent data storage.